Qing-Lu/torch/Cheatsheet.md

 ------------
 * [nn](https://github.com/torch/nn) - Neural Network package for Torch
 * [nngraph](https://github.com/torch/nngraph) - This package provides graphical computation for nn library in Torch7.
+* [dp](https://github.com/nicholas-leonard/dp) - A deep learning library designed for streamlining research and development using the Torch7 distribution.
+It emphasizes flexibility through the elegant use of object-oriented design patterns.
 * [nnx](https://github.com/clementfarabet/lua---nnx) - A completely unstable and experimental package that extends Torch's builtin nn library
 * [optim](https://github.com/torch/optim) - An optimization library for Torch.
 SGD, Adagrad, Conjugate-Gradient, LBFGS, RProp and more.
 * [unsup](https://github.com/koraykv/unsup) - A package for unsupervised learning in Torch.
 Provides modules that are compatible with nn (LinearPsd, ConvPsd, AutoEncoder, ...), and self-contained algorithms (k-means, PCA).